 Since 1950, health care spending in the UK has increased dramatically in real terms (adjusted for inflation).
-In the post-war period, we have also seen a sharp rise in public health care spending as a % of GDP (from 3% in 1960 to 7.8% in 2010).
+In the post-war period, we have also seen a sharp rise in public health care spending as a % of GDP (from 3% in 1960 to 8% in 2019).
+Covid has led to another sharp rise in health spending was a share of GDP.
 This matches a global rise in health care spending.

 - Why is health care spending rising?

 - Is there any alternative to increasing healthcare spending?

 - Why is a rise in health care spending insufficient to meet demand?

 Health care spending in the UK